eirikpre/VSCode-SystemVerilog/README.md

 ## Release Notes
 See changelog for mode details
 ### 0.7
-- Instantiate module from already indexed module
+- Instantiate module from already indexed module, thanks to `oehaddouchi`
 ### 0.6
 - Stability and performance upgrade
 - PCRE Regexes